mceachen/findler/README.md

 # Findler: Filesystem Iteration with Persistable State

-Findler is a Ruby library for iterating over a filtered set of files in a given set of paths, suitable concurrent workers and very large filesystem enumerations.
+Findler is a Ruby library for iterating over a filtered set of files from a given path, written to be suitable with concurrent workers and very large filesystem hierarchies.

 ## Usage